zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 In general, this Method replaces [Method4] in [Methods], version 1.

-Obtain the IP addresses (from glue records) from the delegation of the given zone (child zone) from the parent zone.
-Glue records are address records for [in-bailiwick] name server names, if any.
-Obtain the IP addresses for the [out-of-bailiwick] name server names, if any.
+Obtain the IP addresses (from [Glue Records]) from the delegation of the given zone (child zone) from the parent zone.
+[Glue Records] are address records for [In-Bailiwick] name server names, if any.
+Obtain the IP addresses for the [Out-Of-Bailiwick] name server names, if any.

 ### Inputs

+This Method uses the following input units defined in section [Methods Inputs]:

-* "Child Zone" - The name of the child zone.
+* "Child Zone" - The name of the child zone to be tested.

 ### Prerequisite